 The Circle has moved from 105 E. Stuart Avenue to 333 Lime Avenue.
 We are still in Lake Wales approximately 1.5 miles from our old facility.
 The new building has many features that will foster growth and allow us to expand our resources to include housing, which will fulfill our founder's vision for the Circle.
 This move was taken in faith.
 We have been tasked with raising 1.1million dollars in 11 months to complete the purchase of this building and property.
 We are asking our community members to come along side of us and help raise these funds through giving to our Go Fund Me, assisting with fundraising events, and keeping us in prayer for this monumental task.

-We are working toward meeting a dire need in our county of a unique-type and affordable housing that will create a stronger more inclusive community.
+We are working toward meeting a dire need in our county for a unique type and affordable housing that will create a stronger more inclusive community.
 You can be a part of the legacy and help us reach the first step of this goal, which is purchasing the new facility and property.

 You can make a difference.

 Your involvement and generosity have kept our doors open for over 23 years.
-You're investment in our programs will ensure that we will be able to serve and enrich more lives over the next twenty-three years.
+Your investment in our programs will ensure that we will be able to serve and enrich more lives over the next 23 years.